damianhakert/damianhakert.github.io/source/posts/2017-01-23-gitlab-2016-year-in-review.html.md

 > [GitLab 8.14 Release Post](https://about.gitlab.com/2016/11/22/gitlab-8-14-released/)

-### Time Tracking Beta (EE Premium)
+### Time Tracking Beta

-With the introduction of the Time Tracking Beta (available in [Enterprise Edition Premium](https://about.gitlab.com/products/)), companies that need time tracking tools can use them right from within GitLab.
+With the introduction of the Time Tracking Beta, companies that need time tracking tools can use them right from within GitLab.

 ![Time Tracking](/images/8_14/time.gif)